No products in the cart.

 1. Daily Stroke Rehabilitation Exercises

-While exercise focuses on strengthening your muscles, stroke recovery exercise activates your brain to deliver messages to the muscles for movement.
+While generic exercise focuses on strengthening your muscles, stroke recovery exercise activates your brain to deliver messages to the muscles for movement.
 Rehabilitation focuses on activating neuroplasticity, the mechanism the brain uses to rewire itself and learn new skills.

 After a portion of the brain has been affected by stroke, neuroplasticity develops new pathways to healthy areas of the brain.
 By practicing rehab exercises at home on a consistent and daily schedule, you feed the brain the stimulation it needs to rewire itself and improve function.